chalkos/Chalkos-Subnautica-Mods/README.md

 ### Known issues

-- if you don't have plants in your cyclops, this mod is unlikely to fix the bug for you
+- if you don't have plants in your cyclops/seatruck, this mod is unlikely to fix the bug for you
   - if you want to try to help fix the bug you are experiencing, drop by the [Subnautica Modding Discord](https://discord.com/invite/UpWuWwq) and mention `@Chalkos` with more info about how the bug is happening for you

 ### Changelog